 In July 2016, GMAC endorsed a document on stacked events that was prepared by the Subcommittee for Release of Agriculture-related "GMOs".
-The document, Risk Assessment for Stacked Events, was uploaded to the GMAC website in 2017 and addresses the risk assessment and evaluation of breeding stacked events.
+The document, Risk Assessment for Stacked Events, was recently revised to adopt a "high covers low" approach which exempts higher order combinations of stacked events from assessment if they are derived from prior GMAC-endorsed lower order combinations.
+Please click here to view an updated version of the Risk Assessment for Stacked Events document.